University of the Philippines College of Engineering: Postwar move to the Diliman campus

 In the new Diliman Campus, despite the fact that most students commuted from Manila (at that time via España, Sta.
 Mesa and Katipunan Road), the enrollment in the university steadily increased.
 The university, however, started the huge construction program of college building, laboratories, dormitories and other facilities.
 The construction of the engineering building on the north side of the campus was begun in 1949 along with other buildings.

 In 1951 the college moved into the new four-story building along Osmeña Avenue, a mirror image of the Liberal Arts Building across the wide, dampy University Quadrangle.

 During the 1963 U.P.
 Alumni Engineers Homecoming, the Engineering Building was named Melchor Hall in honor of the late Col. Alejandro Melchor.
 He was an engineering alumnus, former member of the engineering faculty and the U.P.
 Board of Regents, Secretary of National Defense in the Philippine Cabinet in exile during World War II, and a researcher whose studies on pontoon bridges contributed significantly in winning the war for the Allied Forces.
-Dedication ceremonies were held and a plaque was unveiled at the portico of the edifice with President Romulo as guest speaker and the family of Alejandro Melchor present.
+Dedication ceremonies were held, and a plaque was unveiled at the portico of the edifice with President Romulo as guest speaker and the family of Alejandro Melchor present.

 Martial law

 Many students, faculty, and alumni of the UP College of Engineering were deeply affected when President Ferdinand Marcos announced on September 23, 1972 that he had placed the entirety of the Philippines under Martial Law.
-Prof. Dominador Ilio was arrested at his UP campus home because they could not find his son, Dominador, Jr. He was only released from Camp Crame a month later, once his son had been captured.
+Prof. Dominador Ilio was arrested at his home in UP campus because they could not find his son, Dominador Jr. He was only released from Camp Crame a month later, once his son had been captured.
 Student Reynaldo Vea, who would later become Dean of the college, was likewise arrested as a spokesman of the Samahan ng Demokratikong Kabataan (SDK).

 Eleven alumni of the UP College of Engineering would later be recognized as either martyrs or heroes of the fight against authoritarianism, by having their names etched at the Wall of Remembrance at the Philippines' Bantayog ng mga Bayani (lit.
 Monument of Heroes).

 Dubbed the "Heroes of Melchor" hall, this group includes: